 Invented at Lockheed in the 1940’s, one could call this the original ‘agile’ approach.
 A small dedicated expert team getting on with the job, unencumbered by other pressures.

 The Skunk Works was a secret facility run by engineer Clarence “Kelly” L. Johnson.
 It was set up in a separate building with a dedicated team of hand-picked engineers and technicians.

 The initial task was to produce a flying prototype jet fighter, the XP80, for the airforce that could do 500mph and be built in 180 days from receipt of the letter of intent.
-Kelly Johnson's team of 23 engineers worked 10 hours a day, 6 days a work and after 143 days it performed its first test flight and reached 502mph.
+Kelly Johnson’s team of 23 engineers worked 10 hours a day, 6 days a week and after 143 days it performed its first test flight and reached 502mph.

 What allowed Kelly to operate the Skunk Works so effectively and efficiently was his unconventional organizational approach.
 He broke the rules, challenging the current bureaucratic system that stifled innovation and hindered progress.
 His philosophy is spelled out in his “14 rules and practices.”

 How the Skunk Works® Got Its Name

 The original Lockheed facility was located adjacent to a malodorous plastics factory.
 On one occasion an engineer jokingly showed up to work wearing a gas mask.
 To comment on the smell and the secrecy the project entailed, another engineer, Irv Culver, referred to the facility as “Skonk Works”.

 He was a fan of Al Capp’s newspaper comic strip, “Li’l Abner,” in which there was a running joke about a mysterious and malodorous place deep in the forest called the “Skonk Works.”
 There, a strong beverage was brewed from skunks, old shoes and other strange ingredients.